Last updated: 9 May 2026 · Reading time: ~14 min · By Mohamed Sahardid

 Fast facts:

 My take: Underrated.
 The Baltic tech scene is pushing programmatic SEO harder than most Western markets.
-If you're scaling content with AI, this is where the smart money learns.
+If you're scaling content with AI, this is where the smart money is learning.

 Focus: Australian and APAC search strategies with practical growth focus.

-Solid regional event blending local and international speakers (Kevin Indig from Reddit/Dropbox, Aleyda Solis, Patrick Stox from Ahrefs) alongside Australia's best to Sydney for a single-track, no-fluff day for competitive Oceania markets.
+Solid regional event blending local talent with international heavyweights — Kevin Indig, Aleyda Solis, Patrick Stox — for a single-track, no-fluff day in competitive Oceania markets.

 Why attend: